Christie Brinkley, 65, Holds Up Her Top In A String Bikini: ‘She’s Such A Beach!’

 Christie Brinkley treated fans to another stunning bikini picture on Instagram this week during a sunny trip to the beach.
-The 65-year-old supermodel defied her age once again when she rocked a string top after seemingly ditching a more conservative top, which she held in the air.
+The 65-year-old supermodel defied her age once again when she rocked a string bikini top after seemingly ditching a more conservative one, which she held in the air.

 Christie flashed a huge smile as she whipped the black number, which appeared to have long sleeves, above her head with her right hand.
 She rocked a wide-brimmed sun hat that she rested her left hand on with her long, blond hair pushed back.